 dancer. choreographer. researcher.

-Aparna Keshaviah is a Bharatanatyam dancer who distills the south Indian form to a more raw, expressive core—abstract postures, percussive footwork, and improvisation.
+Aparna Keshaviah is a Bharatanatyam dancer who distills the south Indian classical form to a more raw, expressive core—abstract postures, percussive footwork, and improvisation.
 Shedding myth and ornament, her choreography reveals precise movements and base states of being that transcend culture.
-Her modern reformulation of Bharatanatyam has captivated diverse audiences around the U.S., India, and Italy.
+Her modern reformulation of Bharatanatyam has captivated audiences around the U.S., India, and Italy.